jonmon6691/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
-A convolutional neural networks to classify traffic signs.
+A convolutional neural network to classify traffic signs.
 Using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 ## Key files in this repo